Sojourn probabilities in tubes and pathwise irreversibility for It\^o processes: Results for one-dimensional systems

-Using the perturbative results for the spectrum and instantaneous steady state calculated in Sects.~\ref{app:1D_FPE_perturbation_series}, \ref{app:1D_steady_state}, the dimensionless form of the exit rate Eq.~\eqref{eq:axit_result_intro}, which is given by Eq.~\eqref{eq:exit_rate_Ndim_expansion_DL}, is evaluated for $N=1$.
+Employing the perturbative results for the one-dimensional spectrum and instantaneous steady state discussed just above, the exit rate Eqs.~(\ref{eq:dimensionless_N_dimesional_exit_rate_power_series}-\ref{eq:dimensionless_N_dimension_exit_rate_order_two}) is readily evaluated.
 The resulting terms of the perturbation series are

 \begin{widetext}